-- President of the Student Council a. - Vice-President of the Student Council Ъ. - с. - Secretary of the Student Council Treasurer of the Student Council d. - e.
-The representative from the D.Min. or Th.M. program with the highest vote - The representative from all of the M.Div. degree programs with the highest vote; elected in the spring f. - The representative from the M.R.E. degree program g. - The senior representative from the A.Div. degree program h.
+- a.
+President of the Student Council - b.
+Vice-President of the Student Council - c.
+Secretary of the Student Council - d.
+Treasurer of the Student Council - e.
+The representative from the D.Min. or Th.M. program with the highest vote - f.
+The representative from all of the M.Div. degree programs with the highest vote; elected in the spring - g.
+The representative from the M.R.E. degree program - h.
+The senior representative from the A.Div. degree program